-One distinct advantage of car camping is that you can easily pack so much more, and, let’s be honest, better food than when you are backpacking.
-Another advantage that closely follows the ability to pack a wider range of food for outdoor meals is a larger camp stove so you can cook it all up.
-With a great camping stove, whipping up an excellent meal becomes so much easier thanks to multiple burners and more forceful energy output.
-From freestanding to tabletop stoves, these picks will round out your camp kitchen setup and give you the ability to cook up so much more than hot dogs night after night.
-Your
+One distinct advantage of car camping is that you can pack so much more gear and, let's be honest, better food than when you are backpacking.
+With all that great food to cook up, you need a stove or grill that can cope.
+The right camping stove makes whipping up an excellent outdoor meal so much easier, thanks to multiple burners and a more powerful energy output.
+From freestanding to tabletop stoves, these picks will round out your camp kitchen set up.
+Along with all the extra camping cooking gear you can take, these stoves give you the ability to cook up so much more than hot dogs night after night.
+Your camping companions will certainly thank you.

 Those looking for something more practical for camping farther than just outside the car will love the Coleman Triton.
 This versatile pick weighs just 10.2 pounds and is very reasonably priced.
 This durable two-burner stove can heat up to 12,000 BTUs and offers steady control for simmering.
 Though slightly more expensive than the tried-and-true Coleman Classic, this stove is more reliable, offers some resistance to wind, and a higher level of power.
 Its tabletop design also allows it to be very compact and easy to transport.